abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 you by the forces of goodness,  and may you live happily.”

 So it is a very beautiful chant, and it is unfortunate that we still haven’t got it together yet in English.
-They are called anumodana chants, and there are a few different ones.
-“Anumodana” literally means delighting in the goodness that has been done.
+They are called *anumodana* chants, and there are a few different ones. *Anumodana* literally means delighting in the goodness that has been done.
 So that’s the gist of it.

 Q: Could you please talk about the difference between awareness and consciousness?
 Is awareness a conditioned state, the way consciousness is?
 How can we be aware if not through consciousness?

 A: Exactly.
-You can’t really separate out the khandhas, the five aggregates of being.
+You can’t really separate out the *khandhas*, the five aggregates of being.
 You can by using language and concepts, but, in reality, they’re tied together, rely on each other, and depend on each other.
 The difference between awareness and consciousness is that